wilfauzy/boo/README.md

 4. Scroll down to the **Themes** section and click on the green **Upload a Theme** button.
 5. Choose the theme **ZIP file** you downloaded in step one.

+# Development 💻
+The easiest way to start developing this theme in seconds is using the included docker-compose.yml file to launch your development environment:

+1. Fork this repository and clone it on your local machine
+2. Make sure *Docker Desktop* is running and in the project directory run `docker-compose pull && docker-compose up -d`
+3. Open `http://localhost` on your web browser and start developing

 # Bug reports 🐞
 Found a bug?
 No problem, [click here](https://github.com/PoeticThemes/boo/issues/new) to report it.